AlejandroDavidArzolaSaavedra/Kata-Toy-Factory/README.md

 The `AsianComponentFactory` and `AmericanComponentFactory` classes represent Abstract Factories.
 They produce different types of components for toys (wheels, engines, rotor blades, propellers) with components specific to their respective regions (Asian and American).

-### 🌐 Regional Branches

-The `AsianToyBusiness` and `AmericanToyBusiness` classes, located in the `branches` package, extend the `ToyBusiness` class to create toys specific to the Asian and American regions.
-They override the `createToy` method to implement region-specific toy creation logic.

 ### 🚀 Usage

 The `Main` class in the `kata6` package serves as the entry point to the application.
 It demonstrates the creation of a `ToyBusiness` instance and the production of toys using different factories and regional branches.
 Users can interact with the application by entering toy types (car, helicopter, submarine) in the console.